TPO Roofing: Everything You Need To Know

 Why?

-- Spray foam is a seamless system, eliminating the most common area where leaks occur.
+• Spray foam is a seamless system.
+Seams are where most roof leaks occur.

 There are more advantages of a spray foam roofing system, including how easily it can be installed.

-On a TPO roof that needed to be torn off, a spray foam roofing contractor would install a cover board and spray foam over that.
+On a TPO roof that needed to be torn off, a spray foam roofing contractor could install a cover board and spray foam over that.

 Here’s a video of a spray foam roofing installation from start to finish:

-If there’s anything you can take away from this section, the level of saturation determines which repair options you can take.
+If there’s anything you can take away from this section, the saturation level of the insulation determines which repair options you can take.

 If more than 25% of your roof is saturated, you’ll need to do a complete tear-off and get all that wet insulation off your roof.
 If you’re less than 25% saturated, you have more options.